Maradox/osmdroid-wiki/How-to-build-OsmDroid-from-source.md

  * Start up Android Studio and import the project in your checkout_folder/OpenStreetMapViewer

-# Building OsmDroid from NetBeans
+# Building osmdroid from NetBeans
  * Follow the above instructions for command line builds first.
- * As long as the environment variable for ANDROID_HOME is set, it should build by right clicking on "OSMDroid parent", then "Clean and Build"
+ * As long as the environment variable for ANDROID_HOME is set, it should build by right clicking on "osmdroid parent", then "Clean and Build"